P.S. Your Cat is Dead!

 Behind the Scenes

-A glimpse into the 1970s kitchen sink unit created by designers Max Allen and Elliott Adcock, including chintz, handcuffs, and an abundance of Kontented Kitty cat food.
+A glimpse into the 1970s kitchen sink unit created by designers Max Allen and Elliott Adcock, including chintz, handcuffs, and Kontented Kitty cat food.

 Images: Max Allen